I use both ancient and modern astrological techniques, strengthened by a solid conceptual foundation of Hellenistic astrology.

 Astrological Practice and Lineage

 I stand on the shoulders of many brilliant people, feeling like a magpie but doing my best to honor their work.
 I have studied mainly under Chris Brennan, having completed focused training through his Hellenistic and Electional Astrology coursework.
-My practice has also been heavily shaped by the teachings of Leisa Schaim, Robert Hand, Demetra George, Austin Coppock, Kelly Surtees, Adam Sommer, Samuel Reynolds, Adam Elenbaas, and Jason Holley, amongst many other astrologers I continue to learn from.
+My practice has also been heavily shaped by the teachings of Leisa Schaim, Demetra George, Austin Coppock, Kelly Surtees, Samuel Reynolds, Robert Hand, Adam Elenbaas, and Jason Holley, amongst many other astrologers I continue to learn from.
 You will hear their teachings in my practice, and I try my best to cite them when referenced.

-I began studying astrology in 2016 when Jupiter entered Libra.
+I began studying astrology in late 2016 with Jupiter in Libra.
 I was delighted to find the same level of complexity and nuance in astrology as I did in the complex sciences of physiology and pharmacology.
 The realization that astrology had very specific and detail-oriented techniques inspired me to open up to this practice.
 As astrology has continued to demonstrate its value and consistency, my desire to use it to help others has grown.
-And so, here I am!
-I began providing readings in September of 2020 and my books continue to be open!
+And so, here I am, and my books continue to be open!

-My first astrologer, Adam Sommer pointed me in the right direction.
-In October of 2019 I began self-studying mindfulness and meditation in earnest.
-Vipassana or insight meditation has since become a focus and large part of my personal spiritual practice.
-This in turn informs my astrological practice into which I bring my values and aspirations of kindness, non-harming**, and acceptance.
-My aspiration is guided by my local Sanga and teacher, Janice Cittasubha Sheppard, and teachers in book and spirit, including Ajahn Chah, Thich Nhat Hanh, Thanissaro Bhikkhu, Joseph Goldstein, Diego Perez, Sharon Salzberg, and Dr. Tara Brach.
-I want to recognize and give gratitude for all of the teachers who helped the Damma/Dharma wheel roll across the oceans to help western-bodied people like myself.
+In October of 2020 I began self-studying mindfulness/meditation/mental development.
+Vipassana or insight meditation has since become a focus and large part of my personal spiritual practice at this time.
+This in turn informs my astrological practice into which I bring my values and aspirations of kindness and radical-acceptance.
+My aspiration is guided by my local Sanga and teacher, Janice Cittasubha Sheppard, and teachers in book and spirit, including Ajahn Chah, Thich Nhat Hanh, Thanissaro Bhikkhu, Joseph Goldstein, Diego Perez, and Dr. Tara Brach.
+I want to recognize and give gratitude for all of the teachers who helped the Dhamma/Dharma wheel roll across the oceans to help western-bodied people like myself.

 Continuing Education

-Being in a caring field means being a life long learner, and it’s non-negotiable that I continue to grow not only in my practice of astrology, but also in my practice of being with people.
+Being in a caring field means being a life long learner.
+It’s non-negotiable that I continue to grow not only in my practice of astrology, but also in my practice of being with people, remembering to be aware, my practices of working with intuition and maintaining energetic hygiene.
 Pharmacy continuing education credits sometimes focus on counseling skills and cultural awareness, and while I had the opportunity to grow these skills in counseling people on medications and related (un)wellness, I more recently have started supplementing that experience by auditing courses from NICABM, the National Institute for the Clinical and Application of Behavioral Medicine to learn more about trauma, its treatment, and trauma-informed care.
-While I have experienced trauma and that helps me empathize, this doesn’t qualify me to hold space for others’ trauma.
+While I have experienced trauma and that helps me empathize, this doesn’t qualify me to hold space for others’ trauma experience.
 Classes like those from NICABM support my work by helping to prevent avoidable harm in session when special care is required.
+You can check out my list of continuing education activities here.

 Privileges